Deafness in Iceland: Higher education

-Whether or not disabled students take classes with a support worker is dependent on the students educational needs and the schools curriculum.
+Whether or not disabled students take classes with a support worker depends on the students' educational needs and the school's curriculum.

 Employment

-After compulsory education is completed, students may decide on pursuing vocational trainings or upper secondary education.
-There is limited information about legislation and policies concerned with vocational training for disabled individuals seeking employment and especially for DHH people in the region.
+After completing compulsory education, students may decide to pursue vocational training or upper secondary education.
+There is limited information about legislation and policies concerned with vocational training for disabled individuals seeking employment and especially for Deaf and hard of hearing people in the region.
 There are no specific frameworks about the needs of disabled students in vocational trainings.

 The National Association of People with Disabilities in Iceland assists those with disabilities with job searches, including by providing them housing.

-Research done by the Designs Project on employment for Deaf signers in Europe concluded that quantitatively it is hard to determine how deaf signers are in the workplace and to what extent education has an impact on employment outcomes.
-They found this to cover 16 countries of which Iceland was included in their research as well as similar Nordic countries like Denmark and Finland.
+Research by the Designs Project on employment for Deaf signers in Europe concluded that it is quantitatively hard to determine how Deaf signers fare in the workplace and to what extent education has an impact on employment outcomes.
+The study covered 16 countries, including Iceland, as well as similar Nordic countries like Denmark and Finland.

-Although there is an action plan for people with disabilities that aligns with the CRPD's policies for increase employment in the disabled population, there are no measures to support the right of workplace accommodations in line with CRPD policy.
+Although there is an action plan for people with disabilities that aligns with the CRPD's policies for increasing employment in the disabled population, there are no measures to support the right of workplace accommodations in line with CRPD policy.

 Early hearing screening and intervention

 In Iceland, all babies have access to early hearing screening programs and screening through the National Hearing and Speech Institute.
 Although screening is available, it is not obligatory.
-Parents are able to decide on screening attendance.
-The institute is paid for by the government as part of Iceland's healthcare system.
+Parents are able to decide whether to have their children screened.
+The Institute is paid for by the government as part of Iceland's healthcare system.

 According to the Karolinska Institute of Sweden, neonatal screening is performed for "well" and "at-risk" babies in Iceland.
-At-risk refers to babies admitted to the neonatal intensive care unit (NICU) who are considered to be at risk for hearing loss, well refers to babies not born prematurely or who were not admitted to the NICU.
+At-risk refers to babies admitted to the neonatal intensive care unit (NICU) who are considered to be at risk for hearing loss.
+Well refers to babies not born prematurely or who were not admitted to the NICU.

 There is no preschool hearing screening; this screening was terminated in 2012.
 Preschool refers to children aged 3–6 years old.